Hucknall demolition firm wins award double at the Midlands Family Business Awards

 “Of course, winning that kind of award could not happen unless you are surrounded by an exceptional team – and so I have 90 other people in the company to thank for making this possible.

-“The fact that Total Reclaims Demolition also won the People’s Choice Award speaks volumes about the wonderful values and attitude of every single member of my team.
+“The fact Total Reclaims Demolition also won the People’s Choice award speaks volumes about the wonderful values and attitude of every single member of my team.
 They smashed it.”

 Advertisement